AndrewRBader/Mine-Sweeper-Extreme-Andrew-Bader/README.md

 3) there is a blank cell, meaning there are no bombs around.
 In this case the adjacent squares will automatically reveal themselves in all 8 directions (sides and diagonals) up until a square is revealed that has a number identity.
 This happens in all 8 adjacent directions simultaneously.

 Click the flag button to diffuse each bomb when supposed bomb-cells are found!
-If you hit a bomb cell without activating the flag "safe-mode" first, you loose!
+If you hit a bomb cell without activating the flag "safe-mode" first, you lose!

 For Mine Sweeper Extreme, all mines will have to be flagged to win!
 A player should use the cell numbers to guide them as a strategy.